 All graduate students in the BME program should familiarize themselves with the contents of this document and the latest version if applicable.
 Most questions will be answered and difficulties will be avoided.
 It is recommended that graduate students retain the handbook for their personal use throughout their degree program.
 All students are expected to be thoroughly aware of, and conform to, all the requirements and regulations of the graduate Biomedical Engineering program.
-If there are discrepancies, always follow the guidelines of the latest version, which can be found in the BME web site https://ceas.uc.edu/content/dam/refresh/ceas-62/documents/handbooks/biomedical-handbook.pdf
+Students are expected to follow guidelines from the handbook published at the time of their admission to the BME program, but if there are discrepancies, students also have the option to follow the most recent version of the guidelines which can found on the BME web site: BME graduate handbook, and if so, must inform the BME Graduate Director and Coordinator of their choice.

-Application and Admission
+Chapter One Application and Admission